TheMoon2000/Mind-Master/README.md

 - Reaction type challenges
     - Classic
     - Grid space
     - The rules of this game are very simple.
 When the timer starts, all you need to do is to hit the green square as quick as possible.
 Accidentally tapping a gray square will result in gameover.
-Afteryou finish all iterations, you will see your result.
+After you finish all iterations, you will see your performance.
     <br>

     <img src="Screenshots/grid.png" width=240>